noahrav/offerings/rules.md

 For those wanting to get started with it, an English guide on installing the Maniac patch as well as using some of its commands is available here: https://www.rmteka.pl/in-english/

 Note that some commands/some parts of commands may not be accessible without using TPC, an external program that can be used with Maniac to manually write commands.
-If you are unfamiliar on how to write a specific command using TPC, you can check Jetrotal's Cold Spaghetti Analyser, allowing to check the formatting of commands using TPC: https://jetrotal.github.io/CSA/
+If you are unfamiliar with how to write a specific command using TPC, you can check Jetrotal's Cold Spaghetti Analyser, allowing to check the formatting of commands using TPC: https://jetrotal.github.io/CSA/

 While the patch can be used for developing on Collective Unconscious, some limitations will exist on commands: